cfpb/design-system/docs/components/heroes.md

           | Image | ![hero desktop style](/design-system/images/uploads/hero_style_desktop.png) | ![hero tablet style](/design-system/images/uploads/hero_style_tablet.png) | ![hero mobile style](/design-system/images/uploads/hero_style_mobile.png) |
         variation_implementation: >+
+          #### Customizing illustrations

+          The illustration can be customized by setting the `background-image` property on the `.m-hero_image` element.

+          #### Responsive behavior

+          On small screens (or where media queries are not supported), the text spans the full width of the .m-hero_wrapper and the illustration is displayed underneath.

+          For larger screen sizes, media queries are used to position the illustration to the right of the text.

+          ### Bleeding illustrations

           When using an illustration that bleeds top to bottom at larger screen sizes, add the __bleeding modifier to the hero and add an additional m-hero_bleeding-image as a sibling to m-hero_image.

       - variation_name: Hero with photograph
         variation_description: >-